Krimson/wundertheme/README.md

 * Run `$ bower-installer`: Bower-installer will copy the main js and css files over from the bower_components folder and put them in their respective vendor folder.
 * Run `$ gulp`: This will run a watcher and host a browsersync proxy for testing on multiple devices.

-There is a HTML starting point included (index.html), purely to demonstrate the Bitters scaffolding styles.
+There is an HTML starting point included (index.html), to demonstrate the Bitters scaffolding styles.

 ## Gulp tasks

 The default task is set up for development.
 Running `$ gulp` will compile your SASS, run a watcher and a browsersync session.

 Task  | Description
 ------------- | -------------